Bank of the West: Mergers and expansions

+In 2022, the bank was listed as one of the Best Places to Work for Disability Inclusion by the Disability Equality Index (DEI).

+Acquisition by BMO

 In December 2021, BNP Paribas agreed to sell Bank of the West to the Canadian banking group BMO Financial Group.
 BMO announced plans to merge Bank of the West with its existing U.S. subsidiary BMO Harris Bank, which would at least double BMO's total presence in the United States.
-BMO's acquisition of Bank of the West was completed in February 2023, and the Bank of the West brand is planned to be absorbed into the BMO brand by September 2023.
+BMO's acquisition of Bank of the West completed in February 2023.
+After the close of business on Friday, September 1, 2023, all Bank of the West accounts and branches were converted over the Labor Day weekend into those of BMO by Tuesday, September 5.